 We do not provide transport to get you from the Get Off point back to the start.
 Most groups leave a car at the get off point before coming to the start.

-* You book our ‘Metrolink Paddle’ as this has Metrolink stations at both the start and end. * You book our ‘Metrolink Paddle’ and then hire bikes from The Bike Barn at Jackson Boat Pub and cycle back to our base.
+* Book a taxi/minibus taxi to meet you at the end point - remember to bring towels and bin bags to sit on as they may refuse to take you if you are wet.
+We can bring your change of clothes to the get off point. * You book our ‘Metrolink Paddle’ to Jackson’s Boat Pub as this has Metrolink stations at both the start (East Didsbury Station) and end (Sale Waterpark). * You come on your own bike and we bring your bike to the Get Off point on our canoe trailer.
+You must bring a lock and the bike remains your responsibility whilst locked to our canoe trailer. * You book our ‘Metrolink Paddle’ and then hire bikes from The Bike Barn at Jackson Boat Pub and cycle back to our base.
 The bikes can be picked up by the Bike Barn for a small charge.
 Please check that both bikes and trip is available beforehand.

 Which river or canal trip should I pick?